mythmon/abelian/README.md

 collection of websites linked together in a circular structure, and usually organized around a specific theme."

-Every site on the ring must include a navigation footer that links to it's neighbors in the ring.
+Every site on the ring must include a navigation footer that links to its neighbors in the ring.
 An embeddable page is provided for convenience.